andre-st/wahoo-utils/README.md

 ## Disclaimer

-1. Programs and info offered here are not official from Wahoo, but a private non-commercial project.
+1. The programs and information provided here are not official Wahoo products; this is a private, non-commercial project.
-2. Use this project at your own risk: It may void your warranty, damage your device, cause unexpected issues.
+2. Use at your own risk: It may void your warranty, damage your device, or cause unexpected issues.
-3. Programs here are not tested everywhere, not particularly optimized or fault-tolerant
+3. The programs have not been tested in all environments and are not specifically optimized or fault-tolerant.

 ## Auto-generated Points of Interest with gpx2poi & poi2db